 Security of Internet of Things: Micro .NET and Win10 Internal Security

 With Microsoft developing a micro version of .NET, security will increase with Windows 10 for Internet of Things.
 As of now, people do not even care to change their default passwords on things connected to the Internet.
 The ovens, lighting systems, etc come with default passwords such as “passwords”, “1234” or “0000” and end-users do not even know that they have to change the password to make themselves safer.
 All this while, any hacker can take control of these connected devices and use them to initiate a DDoS attack on any website.
 Since the things of Internet of Things are distributed throughout the globe, it is hard to charge anyone with hacking.
 Read our article on current security concerns of IoT.

 With Windows 10 coming into the picture, along with, the enhanced Micro .NET (that’s what I will call it until it has a formal name announced) things will change as the operating system has focused on security that will be much better than other operating systems in the market as of now.
 It will be harder for hackers to break into things of Internet of Things.

 While Microsoft has been building its own Internet of Things and they stress on security, the other programmers creating their own Internet of Things can now use a lightweight graphical interface to prompt and let the users change the passwords easily.

 Windows 10 For IoT: Summary

-To sum up in one line, Windows 10 is all set up to build up a major portion of Internet of Things with its new Windows 10 Operating System and the micro .NET framework as people will prefer the combination for simple UI and enhanced security features.
+To sum up, in one line, Windows 10 is all set up to build up a major portion of Internet of Things with its new Windows 10 Operating System and the micro .NET framework as people will prefer the combination of simple UI and enhanced security features.